You can execute arbitrary OS command from your Java application

 I often write Selenium test that access to some Web apps with authentication.
 I need to put username/password pair.
 Due to obvious security reason, I do not like to write password strings in the source code at all.
 I would rather like to use the KeyChain of macOS to store passwords, and I want my Selenium test to retrieve the password from KeyChain.

-KeyChain provides a commandline interface named security
+KeyChain provides a commandline interface named security which is built-in the macOS.

-So I want my Selenium test to execute the security
+So I want my Selenium test to execute the security command and

 retrieve the password value I need.